metio/krei/krei-docs/content/contributors/makefile.md

-  verify                          Verify all modules site                            Build website site-watch                      Build and watch website shell                           Open a new shell in a predefined build environment once                            Build the entire project once in a predefined build environment
+  verify                          Verify all modules site                            Build website site-watch                      Build and watch website build-env                       Open a new shell in a predefined build environment build-once                      Build the entire project once in a predefined build environment

 other:
   help                            Show this help